 The Group has a comprehensive system for assessing the effectiveness of the Group’s internal controls, including strategic business planning and regular monitoring and reporting of financial performance.
 A detailed annual budget is prepared by senior management and thereafter is reviewed and formally adopted by the Board.

 The budget and other targets are regularly updated via a rolling forecast process and regular business review meetings are held with the involvement of senior management to assess performance.
-The results of these reviews are in turn reported to and discussed by the Board at each meeting.
-The Group engages BM Howarth as internal auditor.
-A total of 22 internal audit visits, covering 44.4% of Group turnover, were completed during 2015.
-It is intended that all remaining Brush sites not visited in 2015 shall be visited in 2016.
+The results of these reviews are in turn reported to, and discussed by, the Board at each meeting.
+As discussed in the Audit Committee report on page 98 of the 2021 Annual Report, the Group engages BM Howarth as internal auditor with additional support, as required, from Ernst & Young.
+A total of 42 sites across the Group were assessed by BM Howarth and Ernst & Young during 2021.

-The Directors are pleased to report that there were no material deficiencies and that the majority of the recommendations presented in the internal audit reports have now been, or are in the process of being, implemented.
+The Directors can report that based on the sites visited and reviewed in 2021, there has been progress across the Group following the 2021 internal audit programme and that the majority of the recommendations presented in the internal audit report have been or are in the process of being implemented.

-The Company takes very seriously its responsibilities under the laws and regulations in the countries and jurisdictions in which the Group operates and has in place appropriate measures to ensure compliance.
-A compliance framework is in place comprising a suite of policies governing anti-bribery and anti-corruption, anti-money laundering, competition, trade compliance, data privacy, whistleblowing, document retention and joint ventures.
-These policies are in place within each business and apply to all directors, employees (whether permanent, fixed-term, or temporary), pension trustees, consultants and other business advisers, contractors, trainees, volunteers, business agents, distributors, joint venture partners or any other person working for or performing a service on behalf of the Company, its subsidiaries and/or associated companies in which the Company or any of its subsidiaries has a majority interest.
+The Company takes very seriously its responsibilities under the laws and regulations in the countries and jurisdictions in which the Group operates, and has in place appropriate measures to ensure compliance.
+A compliance framework is in place comprising a suite of Group-wide policies relating to anti-bribery and corruption, anti-money laundering, anti-facilitation of tax evasion, competition, conflict minerals, trade compliance, data privacy, whistleblowing, treasury and financial controls, anti-slavery and human trafficking, document retention, joint ventures, diversity and inclusion, environmental, and human rights.
+These policies are in place within each business and, other than in respect of certain policies where it would not be appropriate for them to have such a broad reach, they generally apply to all Directors, employees (whether permanent, fixed-term, or temporary), pension trustees, consultants and other business advisors, contractors, trainees, volunteers, business agents, distributors, joint venture partners or any other person working for or performing a service on behalf of the Company, its subsidiaries and/or associated companies in which the Company or any of its subsidiaries has a majority interest.